jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 First, service workers require you to use HTTPS.
 Allowing a script to run in the background on the client, asynchronously fetching data and images, opens the door to malicious exploitation by [man-in-the-middle attacks](https://www.veracode.com/security/man-middle-attack).

-Be careful with the way that you handle cache keys with service workers, you should keep the file name consistent and trigger new
+Be careful with the way that you handle file naming and cache keys with service workers.
+You should keep the file name consistent and trigger new installs by changing the cache key in the `sw.js` file itself.
+[Alexander Pope](https://www.youtube.com/watch?v=CPP9ew4Co0M) has an excellent talk about what can happen if you, instead, put the cache key on the service worker file itself.

 Your code should be stateless, since the worker is shut down and loses state whenever it isn't in use.
 JavaScript in a service worker must not block, meaning you need to use asynchronous APIs.
 For example, you cannot use `localStorage` in a service worker (`localStorage` is a synchronous API).